top of page

 The U.S. government is seeking to explore deep-sea mining in federally managed waters offshore the Northern Mariana Islands in line with the Trump administration's bid to facilitate domestic production of critical minerals, ensuring secure supply chains for U.S. defense, infrastructure and energy sectors.

-The bureau’s request for information has set off the initial steps that could potentially lead to leasing the seabed for mineral harvesting in the CNMI’s outer continental shelf.
+The bureau’s request for information represented the initial steps that could potentially lead to leasing the seabed for mineral exploitation in the CNMI’s outer continental shelf.

-Drazen said one of the resources that is of interest for mining the cobalt or polymetallic crusts atop the seamounts in the Northern Marianas’ exclusive economic zone.
+Drazen said the emerging industry has set its sights on cobalt or polymetallic crusts atop the seamounts in the Northern Marianas’ exclusive economic zone.

 “Mining in this case is not just sucking these loose nodules off the mud, but they're grinding the crust off of the rocks at the seamount, and they're doing that to a depth of about 5 or 10 centimeters,” he said.